Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 Take a look at this:

-Promo Code | ||
+Promo Code

-Individual Plan Cost |
+Individual Plan Cost

-Couple Plan Cost |
+Couple Plan Cost

-Family Plan Cost |
+Family Plan Cost

 ---

-Renewal Price Increased After 1st Year? |
+Renewal Price Increased After 1st Year?

-Promo Code |
+Promo Code

 Now, that seems awfully reasonable, doesn’t it?
-A very low price for what you get, and it would be one of the most budget friendly identity theft protection services on the market…if these prices weren’t so deceptive.
+A very low price for what you get, and it would be one of the most budget-friendly identity theft protection services on the market…if these prices weren’t so deceptive.

 You see, Costco Complete ID is only available to existing Costco members.
-This means you’re paying an additional $60 per year (for Business and Gold Star members) or $120 a year (for Executive members), which brings that pricing in line to the exact same number: $227.88 per year.
+This means you’re paying an additional $60 per year (for Business and Gold Star members) or $120 a year (for Executive members), which brings that pricing in line with the exact same number: $227.88 per year.

-Complete ID also does not have proper family plans; to cover another adult you’ll need to shell out the full monthly price again.
+Costco Complete ID also does not have proper family plans; to cover another adult you’ll need to shell out the full monthly price again.

 As you can see, Aura’s family plan costs an additional $6 extra over the individual plan.